Heart-hand syndrome, Spanish type: Feet

-Etimology
+Etymology

-This condition was first discovered by Ruiz de la Fuente et al., when they described a 3-generation family from Spain with the symptoms mentioned above.
-The cardiac defects varied between family members; 3 members had intraventicular conduction defects and 1 had a sick sinus.
-In this family, the 2nd and 5th fingers were the most severely affected out of all the fingers.
+This condition was first discovered by Ruiz de la Fuente et al., when they described a three-generation family from Spain with the symptoms mentioned above.
+The cardiac defects varied between family members; three members had intraventicular conduction defects and one had a sick sinus.
+In this family, the second and fifth fingers were the most severely affected out of all the fingers.
 Autosomal dominant inheritance was suspected.